shrocket/personal_website/content/blog/2005-11-08-new-zodiac-the-calm-and-thoughtful-scientist-who-always-saves-the-day-by-remaining-calm-and-thoughtful.md

 ---
-title: New Zodiac: The Calm and Thoughtful Scientist Who Always Saves the Day by Remaining Calm and Thoughtful
+title: New Zodiac - The Calm and Thoughtful Scientist Who Always Saves the Day by Remaining Calm and Thoughtful
 date: 2005-11-08
 categories:
   - blahg
   - zodiac
 ---